 However, Monday has a huge advantage — unlimited free viewers.
 Free viewers have read-only access to the platform.
 This may be what most teams need; only extra staff members and clients may only need to read through your projects and the progress your team is making.

 Monday has the better option for extra team members and clients to access their software, all included in even the basic plan.
 Therefore, they win this round.

-How can managers assign and track tasks with both platforms?
+How can managers assign and track tasks with both project management and portfolio management tool platforms?

 In addition, you and your team can add labels to better track tasks.
-Monday also offers communication and notifications in one place to keep up with team members and enhance collaboration.
+Monday also offers communication and notifications in one place to keep up with team members and enhance collaboration (collaboration tool).

 However, Monday does lack in comparison to Teamwork.
 Monday’s template doesn’t offer task dependencies or subtasks.
 In addition, management can track different tasks and add comments in Teamwork.